brotkrueml/schema/README.md

         />
     </schema:person>

-The "as" property is a special property for the child where you can set the property for the parent type.
+The "-as" property is a special property for the child where you can set the property for the parent type.

 #### Connecting Types Via -id Argument